 App Previews on the Apple App Store need to follow some specific Guidelines.
-You can add up to three videos per localization via iTunes Connect.
+You can add up to three videos per localization via App Store Connect (iTunes Connect).
 By releasing a new app version, the Preview Video gets approved together with your app and metadata.

 App Preview Guidelines by Apple

 Here are the most relevant key points, your App Preview needs to fulfill:

 - Maximum file size: 50 MB

 - File Format: .mov, .m4v, .mp4 format

 - Resolution: Device-Specific (but may be horizontal or portrait oriented)